OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/index.md

 ## Authoring area
 Central area for OpenOlat authors.
 Here you can find everything needed to create new courses.

+## Video Collection
+Collection of all shared video learning resources of your OpenOlat instance.

 ## Question pool
 The question pool is an area where questions are collected for reuse.
 OpenOlat offers a management of access permissions etc. for this purpose.